-WP-Matomo is a WordPress plugin which integrates Matomo (Piwik) and WordPress.
+WP-Matomo (WP-Piwik) is a WordPress plugin which integrates Matomo (Piwik) and WordPress.
 By using the Matomo API, WP-Matomo is able to include a summary statistics page to your WordPress dashboard as shown below:

 In addition to including your traffic stats, WP-Matomo can add the Matomo tracking code to your WordPress blog and even manage your WordPress network in Matomo:

 In this blog post I explain how you can configure WP-Matomo to get great Web Analytics for your wordpress website(s) or for your entire network of sites automatically.
 But first you need your Matomo server URL and your auth token.

 The Matomo URL is the same URL you use to access your Matomo, e.g. http://demo.matomo.org is the demo site’s Matomo URL.
 Your auth token is some kind of a secret password, which allows WP-Matomo to fetch the necessary data from Matomo.
 To get your super user auth token, just click on the API link in your Matomo dashboard:

 The token is stated in the box behind “&token_auth=” (the demo site’s super user auth token is “anonymous”, but yours should look like a string of letters and numbers):

 Alternatively you can use a user account’s auth token (see Settings → Users) to restrict the plugin’s access to Matomo:

 Keep in mind WP-Matomo needs more than view access to create new sites (admin user, or Super User token).
 If you use an auth token restricted to view access, you have to add your sites to Matomo manually.